-30 Men's Designer Fashion Brands You Should Own
+30 Luxury Menswear Brands You Should Invest In

 #8 LOUIS VUITTON

-The first two letters in French luxury behemoth LVMH, Louis Vuitton knows what it means to be luxurious.
-What started out as a trunk maker in 19th-century Paris, Louis Vuitton now offers extensive tailoring and accessories, as well as riffing on a younger gen with cool sneakers and sophishitcated streetwear pieces — thanks LV’s head men’s designer, Kim Jones.
-But, it’s still elegant.
+The darling of French luxury behemoth LVMH, Louis Vuitton knows what it means to be luxurious.
+What started out as a trunk maker in 19th-century Paris, Louis Vuitton now offers extensive tailoring and accessories, as well as riffing on a younger-gen cool with luxed-up sneakers and sophisticated streetwear pieces — thanks to LV’s head men’s designer, Kim Jones.
+But, it’s LV, so it’s still elegant.

 #9 PRADA

 More than 100 years since its 1913 debut, Prada has dressed Italian kings and adorned the backs of some of the most stylish celebs on the red carpet.
-As well as sharp suiting, Prada has ventured into chic athleisure and off-duty pieces, staying molto relevant under the fine eye of Miucca Prada.
+As well as sharp suiting, Prada has ventured into chic athleisure and off-duty pieces, staying molto relevant under the fine eye of Miuccia Prada.
 Check out Prada’s casual button-ups and knits, and their reworking of classics such as the derby shoe.

 RELATED: Best Leather Dress Shoes For Men